HIPAA Compliance Requirements and Cloud Managed Wi-Fi

 The types of organizations that must maintain HIPAA compliance requirements include health care providers, insurance companies, medical facilities (such as hospitals, residential communities, and medical service providers), and anyone providing treatment, payment, and operations in healthcare.
 Anyone who does business with these entities that comes in contact with physical or network areas that control PHI data also need to be compliant.

 HIPAA is mandatory.
 There are severe penalties both legal and financial for not following HIPAA protocols to the letter.

 HIPAA Compliance Requirements and Wi-Fi Networks

-Increasing, on-premise Wi-Fi service is an important tool for medical facilities and providers.
+Increasing, on-premises Wi-Fi service is an important tool for medical facilities and providers.
 It allows doctors, patients, and devices the ability to access crucial data and ensure the best and most immediate care.
 When used in conjunction with PHI, Wi-Fi networks are required to follow HIPAA regulations.
 Even more crucial, as many business services and infrastructure (such as Wi-Fi) are moving to a managed cloud model, security concerns can grow – is your medical data safe in the cloud?